The Story Of… Bill Greguska

 God Helped Me Quit Drugs / Alcohol On June 25, 1986

 I have stayed clean and sober over 30 years.
-Before that, I went in and out of treatment many times, yet I always seemed to end up right back at the places where I knew the drugs and alcohol were.
+I have been in and out of treatment many times.
+Yet I always seemed to end up right back at the places where I knew the drugs and alcohol were.
 It was not until I went to the last treatment center that I got the help and encouragement I needed.
-So many people, like myself, did not know how to stop drinking or using drugs or how to deal with the physical addictions to drugs or alcohol.
+So many people, like myself, did not know how to stop drinking or using drugs or how to deal with the physical addiction to drugs or alcohol.

 I am so very thankful that I quit using drugs – and the same can happen for you.
 Also, thank God that He could even help me quit smoking cigarettes.
-The drugs and alcohol were creating more obvious problems with my behaviors, but the cigarettes were slowly killing me from the inside out.
+Drugs and alcohol were creating more obvious problems with my behaviors.
+Cigarettes were slowly killing me from the inside out.
 I pray that you too can get help like I did because living with an addiction is not easy and will not get better without help from God and others who are willing and able to help.
 In our society, there are many pressures and temptations. ~ Bill Greguska